tsailiming/ansible-hyperv/README.md

 Ansible Tower can also be used by using a survey form.

+# Script

+There is a `bin/run.ps1` sample script that calls Ansible Tower API to launch the Job Teamplate and monitor the job till it exits.

 # Credits

 The various roles and PowerShell scripts are adopted from: